zk-steve/rust-web-api-microservice-template/README.md

 ### Order of apply

 Configuration is applied in the following order: config files -> environment variables -> command-line arguments.

+If you use `-c *.toml` to load config files, please be mindful of the order in which the files are applied.

 ### Environment Variable Examples